Katsudon27/katsudon27-intern-repo/4 - Clean Code/clean_code.md

   return total;
 }
 ```

 - The original code had redundant if-else checks for every combination of price and quantity, making it harder to read and maintain.

 ## How did refactoring improve it?

 - After refactoring:

 ```javascript
 function calculateTotal(items) {
   return items.reduce((sum, item) => sum + (item.price || 0) * (item.quantity || 1), 0);
 }
 ```

 - By using reduce and default values, the function became concise, easier to read, and maintainable.
 It also handles edge cases more elegantly without extra conditions.

 ---

 # Task #67 (Commenting & Documentation)

-## Find an example of poorly commented code and rewrite the comments to be more useful.
+## Find an example of poorly commented code and rewrite the comments to be more useful

 - Example of poorly commented code:

 ```python
 def calc(self, wet_thickness, solid_content):
     """